MCA Records: Early success

-The first MCA Records release in the US was former Uni artist Elton John's "Crocodile Rock" single in 1972, which appeared on a plain black and white label.

-Immediately following this, the US MCA label used a black with curved rainbow design until the late 1970s.
-This design was directly inspired by the US Decca label of the 1960s.
+The first MCA Records release in the U.S. was former Uni artist Elton John's "Crocodile Rock" single in 1972, which appeared on a plain black and white label.
+Immediately following this, the American MCA label used a black with curved rainbow design until the late 1970s.
+This design was directly inspired by the U.S. Decca label of the 1960s.